Related links: Definition of Categories, Entry Form

 (4.)
 Materials must be received in the FBA office and by jurors by January 13, 2017.

 (5.)
 Except for the Florida Nonfiction and Visual Arts Book Awards (which must be about Florida), all work submitted must be written by a current full-time Florida resident.
 Where questions pertaining to eligibility arise, the Florida Book Awards Advisory Committee will make final determinations.

 (6.)
-Books submitted into competition must have an original copyright date between January 1, 2016 and December 31, 2016, must be professionally published and must be assigned an ISBN.
+Books submitted into competition must be professionally published between January 1, 2016 and December 31, 2016, and be assigned an ISBN.

 (7.)
 Books may be submitted by anyone (e.g., publisher, author, or literary agent) who pays the entry fee, fills out an entry form, and provides the number of copies requested.